dhis2/interpretation-app/README.md

 DHIS 2 Interpretation app
 ---

+This repo contains the DHIS 2 interpretation wall app.

 ## Prerequisites
 Make sure you have at least the following versions of `node` and `npm`.